lunixbochs/meta/README.markdown

 * __utilities__: clever single-file solutions
   * autostrace: given a username and process name, will automatically strace+log matching processes
+  * permute: builds chains of similar characters and permutes possible combinations.
+  * hardlink: searches directories and suggests identical files to hardlink
   * tvsort: tries to automatically sort tv shows into an existing folder structure
-  * permute: builds chains of similar characters and permutes possible combinations.

 * __snippets__: batteries not included
   * python